yxzlwz/mail_gw/README.md

 # Check the email's inbox
 print(a.get_message(latest=0))
 # latest: 0 means the latest email, 1 means the second latest email, and so on.
+# If there is no email, it will raise IndexError.
 ```

 ## Issues